-Hong Kong Informal Seating Arrangements is part of a total of 9 volumes in which Michael Wolf examines the diverse aspects of street life in Hong Kong.
+Hong Kong Informal Seating Arrangements is the 3rd of 9 volumes from Michael Wolf's Hong Kong Back Alley Encyclopedia, in which he celebrates the diverse aspects of street life in Hong Kong and the improvisational skills of the urban residents.